Early Childhood Coach

 • Full fluency in English

-• At least intermediate Spanish proficiency to manage behavior, provide instructions, and communicate with families
+• At least intermediate Spanish proficiency to manage behavior, give directions, and communicate with families

-• 3+ years of experience working with children ages 4–8 in high-energy, high-engagement environments (classroom, camp, coaching, or afterschool programs)
+• 3+ years of experience working with children ages 4–9 in high-energy, high-engagement settings (classroom, camp, coaching, or afterschool programs)

 • Experience actively managing and engaging groups of 10–15+ young children (not supervision-only)